 Climate Change: Key Data Points from Pew Research

-In his inaugural and State of the Union addresses, President Obama spoke of the need to deal with climate change in his second term, but the American public routinely ranks dealing with global warming low on its list of priorities for the president and Congress.
-This year, it ranks at the bottom of the 21 tested.
+The American public routinely ranks dealing with global warming low on its list of priorities for the president and Congress.
+This year, it ranked at the bottom of the 21 tested.

 In the Pew Research Center’s annual policy priorities survey, released Jan.
 24, just 28% say dealing with global warming is a top priority for the president and Congress this year, little changed from the 30% that said this when Obama first took office in 2009.
 Nearly four-in-ten Democrats say global warming should be a top priority, compared with just 13% of Republicans.
 About three-in-ten independents (31%) say this as well.
 (See our interactive chart, Twelve Years of the Public’s Top Priorities).